 - The Future Battery Industries Cooperative Research Centre uses a partnership model to develop and deliver masterclasses, short courses and continuing education for industry and research stakeholders.

-- We engage training partners in Australia and internationally to develop and deliver relevant course material.
+- We engage education, research and training partners in Australia and internationally to develop and deliver relevant course material for our masterclasses.

 Our career pathways page describes some of the many pathways to a successful career in Australia’s growing battery industries.